Coverture: Scotland

+United States

+While state-level passage of the Married Women's Property Acts in the early to mid-19th century improved women's legal standings in the United States, scholars argue difficulties persisted well into the 20th century.
+According to Joan Hoff, lawyers and judges in the 19th century continued to treat gender stereotyping in the legal profession as "common knowledge".
+In the 20th and 21st centuries, Hoff argues, state laws grant "privileges and obligations to men and women" based on Common Law thinking that "clearly [give] higher status to men".

+The 1974 Georgia Legislature passed a statute defining the husband as the "head of the family", his wife "subject to him", and her legal rights "merged in the husband".

+Hoff argues the "modern marriage contract" is a facade, as wives continue to be denied "contractual rights and consensual freedom[s]" determined by unspoken civil roles of the involved parties.
+These roles, according to Hoff, are based on the "institutionalization of marriage in law, socioeconomic custom, or religion".
+Marriage is not the contract it is presented as in courts, Hoff says, because "only one party (the male) is automatically invested with power and domination", while the other party, the female, is subject to "patriarchal domination in its most subtle form: voluntary contractualism".

 Analogous concepts outside the common law system

 In the Roman-Dutch law, the marital power was a doctrine very similar to the doctrine of coverture in the English common law.
 Under the marital power doctrine, a wife was legally a minor under the guardianship of her husband.

 Under the Napoleonic Code – which was very influential both inside and outside of Europe – married women and children were subordinated to the husband's/father's authority.
 Married French women obtained the right to work without their husband's consent in 1965.
 In France, the paternal authority of a man over his family was ended in 1970 (before that parental responsibilities belonged solely to the father who made all legal decisions concerning the children); and a new reform in 1985 abolished the stipulation that the father had the sole power to administer the children's property.
 Neighboring Switzerland was one of the last European countries to establish gender equality in marriage: married women's rights were severely restricted until 1988, when legal reforms providing gender equality in marriage, abolishing the legal authority of the husband, came into force (these reforms had been approved in 1985 in a referendum, with 54.7% votes in favor).

 In 1979, Louisiana became the last of the states of the U.S. to have its Head and Master law struck down.
 An appeal made it to the Supreme Court of the United States in 1980, and in the following year the Court's decision in Kirchberg v.
 Feenstra effectively declared the practice of male rule in marriage unconstitutional, generally favoring instead a co-administration model.